bernatbellmunt/ironh_project1/README.md

-### HYPOTHESIS 3: White shark is the most deadly specie and is the specie that attacks more when not provoked
+### HYPOTHESIS 3: White shark is the most deadly species and is the species that attacks more when not provoked

    *3.1.
 Which species attacks more if unprovoked?
 How fatal is it?*